Roman Catholic Funeral Rites

 When: The burial/committal takes place as soon as possible after the funeral Mass.

-Where: The Rite of Committal takes place besides an open grave or place of interment.
-If this is not possible, it may take place at a cemetery chapel.
+Where: The Rite of Committal takes place beside an open grave or place of interment.
+If this is not possible, it may take place in a cemetery chapel.

 Minister: A priest, a deacon, or lay person may preside at this service.